briankoser/sfc-listeners-guide/episodes/0148-marvel-studios-acquires-the-rights-to-daredevil-and-other-news.md

 # Feedback
 Taylor argues that oversaturation can only be defined in hindsight: as long as sequels are high quality, it's not oversaturation.
-For example, {% workTitle "Star Wars" %} and {% workTitle "The Lord of the Rings" %} got sequels.
+For example, {% work "Star Wars" %} and {% work "The Lord of the Rings" %} got sequels.

 Ben's says oversaturation means low quality and poor intent, not quantity.